Get more value and fun from your Orlando getaway with low-cost attractions and activities.

 The Charles Hosmer Morse Museum of American Art

-You won’t find a more comprehensive collection of works by American artist Louis Comfort Tiffany than at The Charles Hosmer Morse Museum of American Art in the heart of Winter Park.
-In addition to Tiffany’s signature glasswork, exhibits include his pottery, jewelry and even paintings.
-Admission is $6 for adults, $5 for seniors (60+) and $1 for students with valid ID.
-Kids under 12 are free.
+Explore the most comprehensive collection of works by American artist Louis Comfort Tiffany at The Charles Hosmer Morse Museum of American Art in Winter Park, featuring his signature glasswork, pottery, jewelry, paintings and even his World’s Fair chapel.
+Admission is $6 for adults, $5 for seniors (60+), $1 for students with valid ID, and free for kids under 12.

 Orange County Regional History Center & Heritage Square Park

-At this Smithsonian Institution affiliate in downtown Orlando, explore 12,000 years of Central Florida history through a variety of exhibits and programs spread over four floors of a historic, 1927 courthouse.
-Pricing for the Orange County Regional History Center is $8 for adults; $7 for students and military with valid ID, plus seniors (55+); $6 for kids ages 5 – 12; and free for children under 5.
-You can also get free admission from 5 – 8 p.m. on the third Thursday of each month.
-Admission to the adjacent Heritage Square Park, which features eye-catching statuary, is always free.
+A Smithsonian affiliate in downtown Orlando’s City District, the Orange County Regional History Center showcases 12,000 years of Central Florida history across four floors of a historic 1927 courthouse.
+Admission is $8 for adults; $7 for students, military with valid ID and seniors (55+); $6 for kids ages 5 – 12; and free for children under 5.
+Free admission is available from 5 – 9 p.m. on the third Thursday of each month, and entry to the adjacent Heritage Square Park is always free.

-Meet the cattle barons, citrus farmers, gunslingers and NASA engineers who put Orlando on the map long before Walt Disney came to town.
-Presented by Voicemap for Apple and Android devices and priced at $5.99, Orlando’s Historical Highlights Walking Tour takes about an hour to complete.
-It will guide you past established landmarks such as the Orlando Public Library, Lake Eola Park and Church Street Station, as well as numerous downtown restaurants and bars — feel free to take as many breaks as you wish along the way.
+Meet the cattle barons, citrus farmers, gunslingers and NASA engineers who shaped Orlando before Walt Disney arrived.
+Available on Apple and Android for $7.99, Orlando’s Historical Highlights Walking Tour by VoiceMap takes about an hour and features landmarks like the Orlando Public Library, Lake Eola Park and Church Street Station.
+The self-guided tour also passes numerous downtown restaurants and bars — feel free to pause and explore along the way.

 Discover: Orlando History